Deadwooding: Robust Global Pruning for Deep Neural Networks: Expermental Details

 \section{Expermental Details}

-The following section describes the details of the experimental setup: \textbf{Datasets} To demonstrate the effectiveness of our approach \emph{Deadwooding}, the evaluations were carried accross three publically available datasets: CIFAR-10, SVHN and MNIST, which comply with state-of-the-art \cite{sehwag2020hydra,zhang2018systematic}.
-These can be downloaded and accessed through open-source Torchvision library \cite{10.1145/1873951.1874254}.
+The following section describes the details of the experimental setup: \textbf{Datasets} To demonstrate the effectiveness of our approach \emph{Deadwooding}, the evaluations are carried across three publicly available benchmark dataset: CIFAR-10 with maximum perturbation amount ($\epsilon_\text{max}$) of $8/255$, respectively.
+For fairness of comparison, the dataset and the corresponding $\epsilon_\text{max}$ are kept consistent with state-of-the-art \cite{sehwag2020hydra,zhang2018systematic}.
+These datasets can be downloaded and accessed through open-source Torchvision library \cite{10.1145/1873951.1874254}.
 CIFAR-10 is a dataset of 60000 images evenly distributed among 10 mutually exclusive classes, out of which 50000 form the training set and 10000 form the test set.
 The train and test set reflect the same fair distribution among the 10 classes.
-SVHN is a real-world dataset for digit recognition, obtained from google street view images.
-The dataset is available in two formats: One with raw images having the chararcter level boxes around the digits of the house number and one with 32X32 individual digit images with some distracters.
-We used the later format for our evaluations.
-It contains 73257 images in the training set and 26032 images for testing.
-MNIST is a dataset of hand-written digits with 60000 samples in the training set and 10,000 samples in the testing set.
-The training set is generated using samples from approximately 250 writers.
-The writes for the test set and the training set are disjoint.

-\textbf{Benign Accuracy $eba$ and Robustness $era$.} Benign accuracy $eba$ and robustness $era$ are the two metrics used to measure the performance of a model quantitatively.
-Benign accuracy $eba$ refers to the measure of accuracy for the unperturbed samples.
-Robustness $era$ refers to the measure of accuracy for the perturbed samples.
-The tactical perturbations introduced to the sample do not change the perception of an oracle (human observer) for the sample under study.
-If the model is not robust enough, these perturbed samples, named as adversarial examples, may get classified differently from their designated class \cite{goodfellow2015explaining}.
-In this study, for perturbed examples generation, we used FGSM-looping during training.
-In contrast, the PGD approach is used to evaluate (i.e., test) the models to compare with the baseline state-of-the-art approaches.
+\textbf{Metrics: Benign Accuracy and Robustness.} Empirical Benign Accuracy {\sl eba} and Empirical Robust Accuracy {\sl era} are the two metrics used to measure the performance of a model quantitatively.
+Benign accuracy {\sl eba} refers to the measure of the accuracy of prediction for the benign (unperturbed) test samples.
+Several definitions of adversarial robustness exist in literature \cite{robustness_definitions}; however, to maintain consistency, we constrain our evaluations to the definition provided by the SOA baseline \cite{sehwag2020hydra}.
+Therefore, Empirical Robust Accuracy {\sl era} refers to the measure of the accuracy of models' prediction for the perturbed samples, which are generated using the test set.
+In this study, for generating perturbed samples, we used FGSM-looping during training and the PGD \cite{REN2020346} approach while evaluating (i.e., test) the models to compare with the baseline state-of-the-art approaches.
+Additionally, we also evaluate the models for stronger attacks like Auto-Attack \citep{auto-attack}, FAB \citep{fab-attack} and Deepfool \citep{deepfool-attack} and the results are presented in Appendix \ref{appendix:strong-attack}.

+\textbf{System Configuration} All evaluations are carried over a system with x86\_64 architecture AMD Ryzen 16-core processor, 115 GiB RAM hosting a 16GiB GPU.

+\textbf{Model Training and parameter configuration} \emph{Deadwooding} makes use of model training at two stages: pruning and fine-tuning.